kgilbert-cmu/bigs/README.md

 ## Match

-Determine a matching of Littles to their ideal Bigs using the Gale-Sharpley algorithm.
+Determine a matching of Littles to their ideal Bigs using the Gale-Shapely algorithm.

 ## Families